Hamvir/Image-Processing-Projects/mini project 1/README.md

 2) Bilinear Interpolation
 ## PART 3 (Spatial Domain Filtering)
 The task is to do image sharpening(sharpen the blurred image) by using high boost filtering.

+All functions have been implemented without using any libraries
 ## How to use:
 >Download the ipynb file.